Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 4.2 - Flight Data Recorder/README.md

 ### **Step 7 - Flight Readiness Check with Automated Testing**
 Implement **Unit Testing** to **validate flight record operations**.
 This ensures the database **accurately processes flight data**, just as pre-flight checks ensure a **safe takeoff**.

-- Open GitHub Copilot Chat, click `+` to clear prompt history.

-- Add the following files to the Copilot Chat window.

-- Click the `+ Add files` button, then select these:
+- Make sure following file is in the `Working Set` near the bottom of the `Copilot Edits` window.

     - `AviationDB.sql`

 - Close any files that are opened.